 In addition to the proposed rulemaking noted above, a second, companion proposed rule has been issued to ensure that there is no gap between the initial 3 month stay and the proposed 2 year stay.
 This proposed rule removes a potential gap time period between the two stays that could result due to the sixty day delay between the publication of the major rule under the Congressional Review Act and the effective date of the rule.
 The final action of this proposed rulemaking will result in an additional 3 month stay after the current 3 month stay (set to end on August 31, 2017) but prior to the proposed 2 year stay start date.

 A pre-publication version of this proposed rulemaking discussed above can be found here.

 It is imperative for potentially affected sites to understand that only certain parts of the regulation have currently been stayed and are included in the proposed stay (although the entire rule may be reviewed).
 Sites are still required to comply with any applicable parts of NSPS OOOOa that are not included within the current stay of 90 days.
 This includes complying with applicable requirements for hydraulically fractured and refractured wells, storage vessels, pneumatic controllers, and centrifugal and reciprocating compressors.

 Trinity will provide an update as the proposed rulemaking is published in the Federal Register for public comment.
-If you have any questions regarding the proposed rulemaking, please contact the Dallas Office at (972) 661-8100.
+If you have any questions regarding the proposed rulemaking, please contact us at (972) 661-8100.